 From Theorem $B$, for $R$ sufficiently large, the minimal harmonic map associated to $(P, A^{0,1}, R\phi)$ has index bounded below by the index of the minimal section $f^G$.
 Since the index of $f$ is positive, we are done if we can produce an isomorphism of flat Riemannian bundles between $M_{\beta}$ and $M_\phi^G$ that intertwines $f$ and $f^G$.
-It is even enough to produce an isomorphism between $\aaa^\C$ and $F^G_\phi$ which intertwines $\partial f$ and $\phi$, since the associated apartment bundles are then constructed by integration in the same way.
+It is even enough to produce an isomorphism between $\aaa^\C$ and $F^G_\phi$ that intertwines $\partial f$ and $\phi$, since the associated apartment bundles are then constructed by integration in the same way.

 Fix a local trivialization of $P$ on $U \subset S-B$.
-By the second part of Lemma \ref{lem: reg semisimp}, in this trivialization every gauge transformation conjugating $\phi$ to $\partial f$ defines the same isomorphism from $F^G_\phi$ to $\aaa^\C$.
+By Lemma \ref{lem: same action}, in this trivialization every gauge transformation conjugating $\phi$ to $\partial f$ defines the same isomorphism from $F^G_\phi$ to $\aaa^\C$.
 Since the isomorphism is unique, these local isomorphisms patch together to give a global flat real isometric isomorphism between the bundle $F^G_\phi$ and the trivial bundle $\aaa^\C$ identifying $\phi$ with $\partial f$.
 This completes the proof of Theorem A.